-Committee members are expected to read and study agenda packet materials and ask staff clarifying questions prior to each meeting in order to be prepared for discussion.
+A CAG's purpose, goals, and annual work plan should be reviewed at its first meeting of the year.
+CAG members are expected to read and study agenda packet materials and ask staff clarifying questions prior to each meeting to be prepared for discussion.

 Rules of Procedure.
-A CAG shall conduct its meetings in accordance with the West Linn Municipal Code, City Charter, and State law.
+CAGs shall conduct its meetings in accordance with the West Linn Municipal Code, City Charter, State law, and Council Rules.